 What Are Social Engineering Attacks?

 Social engineering attacks succeed because they prey on predictable human responses.
-People tend to trust familiar-looking devices, obey perceived authority figures, or respond hastily to urgent-sounding requests.
-Cybercriminals exploit these tendencies to bypass even the most advanced technical security measures.
+People tend to trust familiar-looking devices, obey perceived authority figures, respond hastily to urgent-sounding requests, or act out of fear, curiosity, or a desire to be helpful.

 For example, an employee might click on a seemingly innocent link in a well-crafted phishing email or plug in a USB drive labeled “Payroll Q2” they found in the parking lot.
 These actions, driven by curiosity or urgency, are precisely what attackers count on.